-Police called to Gus Young Avenue, N. 44th Street in response to
+Police called to Gus Young Avenue, N. 44th Street in response to 'suspicious death'

 Latest Weather Blog

-Police called to Gus Young Avenue, N. 44th Street in response to "suspicious death"
+Police called to Gus Young Avenue, N. 44th Street in response to 'suspicious death'

 BATON ROUGE - On Thursday (Feb.
 25) morning, officers with the Baton Rouge Police Department were called to Gus Young Avenue in response to a "suspicious death," authorities say.